rinaldilucas/node-user-api/README.md

 ## About The Project

-A very simple node project to help people looking for API examples using express.js and mongodb.
+A very simple node project to help people looking for API examples using express.js and MongoDB.
 If this repository helped you, don't hesitate to leave a star!

 <p align="right">(<a href="#top">back to top</a>)</p>